cbcrg/tcoffee/docs/tcoffee_installation.rst

 #####################
 T-Coffee Installation
 #####################
-.. note:: This chapter has been fully updated in 10/2016; installation of T-Coffee versions lower than version 9.03 may be deprecated.
+.. note:: This chapter has been fully updated in 11/2016; the installation of T-Coffee versions lower than version 9.03 may now be deprecated.
+Contact if you need to install an older version !

 ************
 Installation